deepstreamIO/deepstream.io-website/content/tutorials/core/pubsub/index.md

 The listen-callback is called once a matching event is subscribed to for the first time and stopped once the last subscriber for a matching event unsubscribes.

 Listening also keeps state.
 Registering as a listener for a pattern that already has matching subscriptions without an active provider will call the callback multiple times straight away, once for every matching subscription.

-## Video Demo
-If you would like to learn more find out our video tutorial with Yasser Fadl, explaining more in detail about Pub/Sub in deepstream.

-<iframe width="780" height="439" src="https://www.youtube.com/embed/xWA6DgQ0sgU" frameborder="0" allowfullscreen></iframe>